Requirements for Majors

 Students are also required to complete an Apprenticeship in Communication, which is an experience for practical application of their oral and written skills.
 This can be done on or off campus with or without academic credit.
 Many students choose to do internships or work in one of the many campus organizations that utilize their communication skills.
 The most traditional manner of fulfilling the practicum off campus is through either internships or field experiences.

-On campus opportunities include working Advance, WHRM, The Vision, Student Senate, KCPB Programming Board, Intercultural Forum, or campus jobs with the Alumni, Development, Career, or College Relations Offices.
+On campus opportunities include working with The Advance, The Bark, Student Senate, KCPB Programming Board, Intercultural Forum, or campus jobs with the Alumni, Development, Career, or College Relations Offices.
 More information on these can be found on the On-Campus Opportunities page.

 The Apprenticeship Program is required for all students who are majoring in Communication and is strongly encouraged for those who are minoring.